RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

 - Google Cloud Datastore is a NoSQL document database built for automatic scaling, high performance, and ease of application development and integrating well with App Engine.
 - Cloud Firestore is the managed document database that is replacing Cloud Datastore.Document databases are used when the structure of data can vary from one record to another.
+- Cloud Datastore offers Fully managed NoOps NoSQL solution which is suited for Semistructured data and ideal for product catalogs.
+- It also offers automatic scaling, high performance, and ease of application development and integrating well with App Engine.
+- Cloud Datastore offers **automated backups** and the ability to restore data to any point within the last **30 days**.
 - It store highly structured objects in a document database, with support for ACID transactions and SQL-like queries.
 Cloud Firestore operates in one of two modes:

 **Native Mode**:- the new data model, realtime updates, and mobile and web client library features are available only in Native Mode.